 - Achieve maximum number of conversions to help sales

-A landing page is the end goal, where the desired next step is communication between your team & your prospect.
+A landing page is a destination, where the desired next step is communication between your team & your prospect.

 A landing page can also be part of a landing page sequence, most often called a funnel.
 It means the landing page used to generate a contact, is followed by one or more landing pages serving different purposes.
 Your end goal is to keep offering services or products as long as they say yes.

 For example, you might have a landing page at position 1, pushing an offer for the 2018 RAM.
 Upon submitting the page, the user finds a page about financing a 2018 RAM or even an upsell for discounted aftermarket wheels.

 What is a typical car dealership Landing Page?